corda/corda-solutions/docs/source/deployment/node-registration.rst

 The Node will download and install the certificate and shut down.

 \7.
-Upon restarting the Node after initial registration the node will create and send its Network Map entry (NodeInfo-*) and also download all of the evailable entries for other Corda Nodes in the Network Map.
+Upon restarting the Node after initial registration the node will create and send its Network Map entry, which will have the name formatted like NodeInfo-* and also download all of the available entries for other Corda Nodes in the Network Map.
 The NodeInfo-* file is a data structure which contains IP Address, Identity and Platform Version.
 You can then restart your Corda Node as follows:

       corda@myserver:/opt/corda$ java -Dhttps.proxyHost=PROXYSERVER -Dhttps.proxyPort=8080 -jar corda.jar